secynic/ipwhois/CLI.rst

                         "whois,http". *WARNING* deprecated in favor of new argument asn_methods.
   --asn_methods ASN_METHODS
-                        Array of ASN lookup types to attempt, in order.
+                        List of ASN lookup types to attempt, in order.
                         Defaults to all ['dns', 'whois', 'http'].
-  --extra_org_map ASN_ALTS
+  --extra_org_map EXTRA_ORG_MAP
                         Dictionary mapping org handles to RIRs.
 This is for limited cases where ARIN REST (ASN fallback HTTP lookup) does not show an RIR as the org handle e.g.,